DeepGraphLearning/KnowledgeGraphEmbedding/README.md

 # RotatE: Knowledge Graph Embedding by Relational Rotation in Complex Space
 **Introduction**

 This is the PyTorch implementation of the [RotatE](https://openreview.net/forum?id=HkgEQnRqYQ) model for knowledge graph embedding (KGE).
-We provide a toolkit that is quite efficient to train a large KGE model in a few hours on a single GPU.
+We provide a toolkit that give state-of-the-art performance of several popular KGE models.
+The toolkit is quite efficient, which is able to train a large KGE model in a few hours on a single GPU.

 **Implemented features**